Walnut Stains on Your Hands? Here's How to Banish Them for Good

 Gentle Scrubbing

-Use of exfoliating scrub: Apply a gentle exfoliating scrub to help lift the juglone dye from the skin.
-You can use commercially available scrubs or make your own by mixing sugar or salt with olive oil.
+Use of exfoliating scrub: Employ a gentle exfoliating scrub to help lift the juglone dye.
+You can either purchase one or create your own by mixing sugar or salt with olive oil.

-Application technique: Rub the scrub gently in circular motions, focusing on the stained areas, then rinse thoroughly.
+Application technique: Massage the scrub in circular motions, concentrating on stained areas, then rinse thoroughly.

 Using a Pumice Stone

-Tool for stubborn stains: For more stubborn stains, you can gently use a pumice stone.
-Be careful to use it gently to avoid damaging your skin.
+Tool for stubborn stains: For persistent stains, gently use a pumice stone, taking care not to apply too much pressure to protect your skin.

-Aftercare: Rinse your hands again with warm water to remove any residual exfoliant or walnut particles.
+Aftercare: Rinse your hands with warm water to remove any remaining scrub or walnut residue.

 Stain Loosening Mixture